 Under major funding from the United States EPA (Agreement CR 827331), we are developing a "Next Generation" environmental chamber facility suitable for, among other things, evaluating mechanisms under much lower reactant concentrations than has been possible with existing environmental chamber technology.
 This will involve a very large volume (up to 225 m3) indoor chamber with a 200 kw argon arc light source inside a "clean room" flushed with purified air, with advanced instrumentation to measure relevant gas-phase species and aerosol parameters needed for mechanism evaluation.
-The new chamber should be completed in late spring or summer of 2001.
-In the meantime, research is being carried out using smaller ( $\leq 5$ m3) reactors to characterize background and wall effects under "clean" conditions.
-Current results of the background effects evaluation indicate that mechanism evaluation data can probably be attained with NOx levels as low as 1 ppb in these small reactors, suggesting that even lower NOx levels may be attainable when the new facility with the larger reactors is completed.
+The new chamber should be completed in the fall of 2001.
+In the meantime, research is being carried out using smaller (≤ 5 m3) reactors to characterize background and wall effects under "clean" conditions.
+Current results of the background effects evaluation indicate that mechanism evaluation data can probably be attained with NO_x levels as low as 1 ppb in these small reactors, suggesting that even lower NO_x levels may be attainable when the new facility with the larger reactors is completed.

-This new facility will provide a means to evaluate mechanisms under concentrations regimes much more representative of current and near-attainment atmospheric conditions, and also under low $NO_x$ conditions characteristic of downwind or rural conditions.
+This new facility will provide a means to evaluate mechanisms under concentrations regimes much more representative of current and near-attainment atmospheric conditions, including low NO_x conditions characteristic of downwind or rural conditions.
+It will also permit obtaining mechanism evaluation data under controlled conditions as a function of temperature, a factor that is known to affect ozone formation potentials for which well-characterized data have been extremely limited.
 In addition, model calculations indicate that chamber experiments carried out at the lower reactant concentrations attainable with this facility will be much more sensitive to reactions of the organic oxidation products than is the case with the current chambers.
 Depending on the conditions and length of time of the experiments, the sensitivities of the results to the product mechanisms can be equal or greater than those calculated for the atmosphere.
 This will allow this aspect of the mechanisms to finally be evaluated.
-The enhanced analytical capabilities of the facility will also permit evaluations of the effects of the VOCs on other measures of air quality besides $O_3$ , and also allow more detailed testing of the mechanisms.
+The enhanced analytical capabilities of the facility will also permit evaluations of the effects of the VOCs on other measures of air quality besides O_3 , and also allow more detailed testing of the mechanisms.